folowbaka/dat510-3/README.md

 # DAT510 Assignment Three

 A simple cryptology Java project with an JavaFx interface which implement a simplified Blockchain.

 It was made with Intellij IDEA.

-It uses an adaption of the following Merkle Tree implementation : http://java-lang-programming.com/en/articles/29
+It uses an adaptation of the following Merkle Tree implementation : http://java-lang-programming.com/en/articles/29

 # Requirements
 Need Java 9 or higher to be run because of JavaFx.